skip-mev/connect/pkg/math/oracle/README.md

 ## Overview

 The aggregation function defined in this package is used to convert a set of price feeds into a common set of prices.
 This is done by converting all prices to a common decimal precision and then aggregating the prices based on the price feed conversions defined for each price feed.
+Note that only tickers that provide an optional set of Paths will be considered for the following conversion aggregation.
+If a ticker does not have a set of paths, the final price outputted will be the median of the price feeds.

 ## Conversion